wabicai/dapp-docs/connect-to-software/webapp-connect-onekey/wagmi.md

 # React + wagmi

-This page mirrors the structure of MetaMask’s wagmi guide and shows a minimal, EIP‑1193‑based way to connect OneKey from React apps using wagmi.
+This guide shows a minimal, EIP‑1193‑based way to connect OneKey from React apps using wagmi.
 Core idea: prefer OneKey’s dedicated injection (`window.$onekey.ethereum`), then fall back to multi‑provider list or generic `window.ethereum`.

 ## Install